free things to do in New York City

 Free Events, Free Things to Do in New York City!
 Read More

-May 9, 2025.
-Free shows, free concerts, free movies, free tours, free readings, worshops, lectures, etc. are New York's best kept secret!
-Learn all about it and do not miss the unique opportunities that only New York provides: NYC never ceases to amaze you with quantity and quality of its free culture and free entertainment whether it's day or night, weekday or weekend, summer or winter, spring or fall, January or June, May or September.
+January 30, 2026.
+Free shows, concerts, movies, tours are New York (NYC) best kept secret!
+New York City never ceases to amaze you with quantity and quality of its free culture and free entertainment whether it's day or night, weekday or weekend, summer or winter, spring or fall, January or June, May or September.
 If you are looking for inexpensive things to do and where to go in Manhattan today, tonight, tomorrow, or any other time, or any other day of any week - you came to the right place: just click on any day on the calendar dispayed on the every page of our site and you will see how many events you can attend in Manhattan free of charge on that very day.

 New York's cultural scene is at its busiest in October and March (and the same goes for free events, free things to do), but other months of the year still offer incredible amount of high quality, off the beaten path, unique free events, free things to do which will take your breath away!
 So if you looking for something to do in April or November, December or February, you will find tons of free things to do, free events to go to.
 (In June, July and August lots of those free events take place outdoors, of course).

-So start using these unique New York City opportunities today, May 9, 2025!
+So do not wot till tomorrow, start using these unique New York City opportunities today, January 30, 2026!

 Join the Club!